Getting Started with NVIDIA NeMo RL + LLM

 The reward model is a separate LLM that scores outputs.
 You train it on human preference data: "Output A is better than Output B."

-Why it matters: If your reward model is wrong, your training will optimize for the wrong thing.
-This leads to reward hacking.
+If your reward model is wrong, your training will optimize for the wrong thing -- this leads to reward hacking.

 2. The Policy Model